SUPPLY CHAIN INTRODUCTION

-PerformanSC Supply Chain provides introduction to supply chain training, for those working in non supply chain roles, across an organisation.
+PerformanSC Supply Chain provides introduction to supply chain training, for those working in an organisation’s non supply chain roles.

-Would your team benefit from an overview of the supply chain and its’ functions, challenges and opportunities?
+- Would your team benefit from an overview of the functions, challenges and opportunities in the supply chain?

-Aimed at everyone from introductory level employees upwards, this course provides insights into what a supply chain is and delves into its importance as a revenue and new market enabler.
+This course is aimed at everyone from introductory level employees, upwards, providing insights into what a supply chain is.
+In addition, it delves into its importance as a revenue and new market enabler.

-This course provides an overview of the elements of a supply chain, its challenges and the key impacts of supply chain developments.
+The course content provides an overview of the elements of a supply chain, its challenges and the key impacts of supply chain developments.

 Learning outcomes and content

-The supply chain spans the entire organisation from the sourcing of product, through to production and delivery to the customer, the return of the product and the importance of customer relationship management.
+The supply chain spans the entire organisation from the sourcing of product, to production and delivery to the customer.
+In addition, it includes the return of product and the importance of customer relationship management, throughout the chain.

-Today’s supply chain is the critical activity in any company and its basic operation should be understood.
-This training course covers an overview of the supply chain, the challenges and key impacts of supply chain decisions.
+Today’s supply chain is the critical activity in any company and as such, its basic operation should be understood.
+This training course provides an overview of the supply chain, the challenges and the key impacts of supply chain decisions.

 The supply chain introduction course covers key areas of a supply chain, including;